 A huge afforestation scheme will in future protect East China from the devastation of typhoons and sea inundations.
-In the past, in above that of 1951. north Kiangsu one-third of the crops along the coast were swept achieved through scientific methods away every year by violent winds of cultivation, mainly by increasblowing in from the Pacific Ocean. ing the yield per-hectare, extensive Sea water frequently inundated the irrigation and the greater use of area and alkalised the soil.
-Agricul- improved seeds and fertilisers. tural production was crippled.
+In the past, in north Kiangsu one-third of the crops along the coast were swept away every year by violent winds blowing in from the Pacific Ocean.
+Sea water frequently inundated the area and alkalised the soil.
+Agricultural production was crippled.

-The projected shelter-belt will State Stores Cut Prices cover over 500 kilometres.
-It will start at the mouth of the Yangtse in Peking were cut on an average river near Shanghai and cross the 5% (with some cuts as much mouths of numerous waterways, including the Huai and Yi rivers. the movement to eliminate corrup-It will run about 500 kilometres northward along the sea dykes and finally join the forest on the Yuntai mountains.
-The new shelter-belt will cover more than 11/2 million hectares, nearly one-third of the north Kiangsu plain.
+The projected shelter-belt will cover over 500 kilometres.
+It will start at the mouth of the Yangtse river near Shanghai and cross the mouths of numerous waterways, including the Huai and Yi rivers.
+It will run about 500 kilometres northward along the sea dykes and finally join the forest on the Yuntai mountains.
+The new shelter-belt will cover more than 11⁄2 million hectares, nearly one-third of the north Kiangsu plain.